Overview

 Causes

 Numerous factors could lead to emotional distress.
 For example, profound life changes, such as job loss, divorce, or the death of a loved one, often cause distress.
 Financial difficulties, physical illness, and relationship problems may also lead to emotional distress.
-External factors like work stress, pressure from friends or society, and environmental circumstances may also be significantly stressful.
+External factors like work stress, pressure from friends or society, and environmental circumstances may also be significantly distressful.

 In some cases, mental health disorders, including depression, anxiety, and post-traumatic stress disorder (PTSD),2 are causes of distress.
 Individuals with a family history of these conditions may be more likely to experience distress.
 In addition, certain personality traits, like tending to worry or having low self-esteem, could make someone vulnerable to distress.